MajorZiploc/tooling_notes/vim/vim.md

 go to the ending of a selection of text
 A

+# toggle cursor in visual mode to top or bottom of selection
+o

 # History
 ## search history of commands run in vim with one of the following: